HDF5 files / Data Evaluation

 Display HDF5 File

-You can display the HDF5 file you obtained from CAMELS by dragging-and-dropping it into the following webpage or any other HDF5-viewer.
+You can display the HDF5 file you obtained from CAMELS by dragging-and-dropping it into the h5 group’s web viewer or any other HDF5-viewer.

 Using h5py